luluhoc/akamai_v2_toolkit/README.md

 Feel free to contact me `@lulu_fr_` on Twitter on just open an issue.

-The current stage is to deobfuscate 2.0 version.
+The current stage is deobfuscation of 2.0 version.

 Akamai just wasting computer resources lol.